ichsan1448-alt/sec-data/README.md

 > [!IMPORTANT]
 > The primary supported workflow is **quarterly financial statement extraction for U.S. domestic filers using 10-Q and 10-K filings**.
 Annual extraction and foreign private issuer support are experimental.
 >
 > The code is 100% AI generated.
-From the sec_data.py to the index.html there 0 manually written code!
+From the sec_data.py to the index.html all of it is vibe coded!

 <p align="center">
   <img